 Any person may file a grievance to express dissatisfaction with any aspect of a member or prospective member's care.
-A grievance may be filed orally or in writing.
 Similarly, providers may file grievances for any reason including dissatisfaction with The Health Plan with respect to its customer service or operations as it relates to the provider's care or treatment of The Health Plan member.